darkrelics/eidolon-engine/documentation/python-style.md

 If you need "and" to describe what a function does, it's doing too much:

-- ❌ "This function validates AND saves the character"
+- [BAD] "This function validates AND saves the character"
-- ❌ "This class manages authentication AND user profiles"
+- [BAD] "This class manages authentication AND user profiles"
-- ❌ "This module handles database operations AND business logic"
+- [BAD] "This module handles database operations AND business logic"

 #### Common SRP Violations to Avoid